Speaker (politics): Armenia

 The president of the National Assembly of Armenia is the speaker of the house in the National Assembly of Armenia.
 The formation of this position was established on 1 August 1918.

 Australia

 The speaker of the House of Representatives is the presiding officer of the Australian House of Representatives, the lower house of the Parliament of Australia.
-The president of the Senate is the presiding officer of the Australian Senate, the upper house of the Parliament.
+The speaker is elected by the House of Representatives from its membership and holds no ordinary vote but exercises a casting vote in the event of a tie.
+The basic duties of the speaker are outlined in the federal constitution.
+The speaker is expected to be impartial in their duties, but the position is regarded as a political appointment and the speaker has almost always been a member of the majority party in the House of Representatives.
+The largely equivalent role in the upper house of parliament is the president of the Senate and the two share administrative duties with respect to the operations of Parliament House.

 Brazil

 Federal

 The Federal Constitution determines that both houses of the National Congress, in the first session after taking office, must elect their "Mesas Diretoras" (Presiding Boards), consisting each of a president, two vice presidents, four secretaries and alternates to serve two-year terms, with no reappointment to the same position in the immediately subsequent election.
 In addition to voting as senator or federal deputy at their respective houses, both presidents also hold the casting vote in case of a tie, but the large number of legislators (81 in the Federal Senate and 513 in the Chamber of Deputies, as of 2023) makes this attribution rarely used.

 The president of the Federal Senate is the presiding officer of the Federal Senate, the upper house.
 The president of the Chamber of Deputies is the presiding officer of the Chamber of Deputies, the lower house.
 The Constitution also determines that the president of the Federal Senate presides over the Board of the National Congress in the joint sessions of both houses, the Common Regulations of the National Congress refer to the president of the Federal Senate on these occasions as "President of the National Congress".